lyfar/awa-docs/docs/features/info-page-v0-2.md

 <FeatureSummary />

 ## Narrative
-Info Page v0.2 replaces static “About” copy with a living narrative of AWATERRA’s mission, team, and community channels.
-The page pulls from the CMS so marketing can adjust storytelling, add event highlights, or swap social links without engineering help.
-Sections include a mission statement, founder spotlight, community pathways (Telegram, Instagram, YouTube), and a “How practice works” overview with imagery.
-The page lives inside the profile area and becomes a go-to reference when users invite friends or explain the product.
+Info Page v0.2 turns the About surface into a CMS-driven story about AWATERRA’s mission, team, and community channels.
+Marketing can update mission statements, founder spotlights, or social links without a new build, and the page stays nestled in Profile.

-Localization matters: Russian and English content render side by side based on device locale, and optional audio snippets let masters narrate the vision.
-The layout favors calm reading with cards that expand for deeper dives.
-Analytics capture which sections resonate to guide future updates.
+Cards expand for deeper dives, localisation swaps copy per device language, and optional audio snippets let masters narrate the vision.
+Analytics track which sections resonate so future updates stay focused.

 ## Interaction
 1. User taps “About AWATERRA” from Profile or onboarding’s curiosity prompt.